 The hydromet process, developed by Thibault & Associates Inc. of Fredericton, an Adex consultant, involves leaching base metal sulphide concentrate containing approximately 4,500 ppm indium and recovering the indium and zinc through a series of solvent extraction and solution purification processes.
 Adex is considering patent applications with respect to certain aspects of this hydromet process technology.
 Indium production potential at Mount Pleasant is about 40 tonnes per year ("tpy") based on processing 850 tpd of mill feed.
 Adex is considering two commercial production scenarios for Mount Pleasant.
-Under the tin concentrate, indium and zinc metal production model, there is also potential to produce about 4,000 tonnes of zinc metal and 3,200 tonnes of tin concentrate per year from the NZ.
-Under the tin concentrate and zinc-indium concentrate production model, there is potential to produce about 8,500 tonnes of indium rich zinc concentrate and 3200 tonnes of tin concentrate from the NZ.
+Under the Option B production model, there is also potential to produce about 4,000 tonnes of zinc metal and 3,200 tonnes of tin concentrate per year from the NZ.